tayfuncelik/paymentDelivery/README.md

 _Provide a description of how to run/execute your program..._

-After run docker-compose up necessary environment will be ready to use then we should execute 'mvn clean install ' and then 'mvn spring-boot:run' inside delivery/payment folder payment service will ready to listen kafka message events.
+After run docker-compose up necessary environment will be ready to use 1-execute 'mvn clean install ' and then 'mvn spring-boot:run' inside delivery/producer folder producer service will send online and offline events to Kafka.
+2-execute 'mvn clean install ' and then 'mvn spring-boot:run' inside delivery/payment

 I just tried to send few kafka message events using another module which is producer.
 But I just kept it simple you may able to change and use it.